aditosoftware/nodepki-docker/README.md

 ## Configure docker container environment

+Set

+* API_USERNAME and
+* API_PASSWORD

-Set API_USERNAME and API_PASSWORD variables in docker-compose.yml.
-These initial credentials will be used to access the NodePKI-API.
+variables in docker-compose.yml.
+A initial user account for API access will be created with these login credentials.

 ## Create configuration files